amesbah/cpen-testing-course/assignments/assignment1-bug-analysis.md

 ### Setup and Bug Assignment

-**Group Assignment**: Each group of 2 students receives 3 randomly assigned bugs from different Defects4J projects.
+**Group Assignment**: Each group receives 3 randomly assigned bugs from different Defects4J projects.

 **Assignment Distribution**: Each group will be given a private GitHub repository with the assigned bug ids.

-**Prerequisites**: Defects4J's github repository is https://github.com/rjust/defects4j, Please complete Defects4J setup following its `README.md` before beginning analysis.
+**Prerequisites**: Defects4J's repository is https://github.com/rjust/defects4j, Please complete Defects4J setup following its `README.md` before beginning analysis.

 ### Bug Understanding and Reproduction